pingcap/docs/tools/data-migration-overview.md

 ### Binlog event filtering

-Binlog event filtering is a more fine-grained filtering rule than the black and white lists synchronization at the schema and table levels.
-You can specify the database(s) or table(s) that you need to synchronize or filter out using statements like `INSERT`, `TRUNCATE TABLE`.
+Binlog event filtering is a more fine-grained filtering rule than the black and white lists filtering rule at the schema and table levels.
+You can specify the Binlog events of the database(s) or table(s) that you need to synchronize or filter out using statements like `INSERT`, `TRUNCATE TABLE`.

-### Column mapping filtering
+### Column mapping

-Column mapping filtering is used to resolve the conflicts occurred when the sharding auto-increment primary key IDs are merged.
-The value of the auto-increment primary key ID can be modified according to the instance-id, which is configured by the user, and the schema/table name number.
+Column mapping is used to resolve the conflicts occurred when the sharding auto-increment primary key IDs are merged for sharded tables.
+The value of the auto-increment primary key ID can be modified according to the instance-id, which is configured by the user, and the schema/table ID.

 ### Sharding support